slackalaxy/sboutils/README.md

 ## Configuration
 You should adjust `/etc/sbotools.conf` accordingly.
 Below is my configuration:
 ```
-# The three lines below are needed if you create new SlackBuilds by <sbomake>
+# The three lines below are needed if you create new SlackBuilds by <sboset>
 MAINTAINER="Petar Petrov"
 EMAIL="slackalaxy at gmail dot com"
 ADDRESS="$EMAIL"